harinando/sdc-path-planning/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+### Path Generation
+#### Acceleration
+To avoid exceeding the maximum acceleration and jerk, the car accelerate/decelerate by .224 until it reaches its desired velocity or is obstructed by other cars.

+#### Lane change
+The car tries to stay on its lane as much as possible.
+If there is a slower car in front, it tries to move to the left lane if there are no car in that lane.
+If there is a car to the left, it tries to move to the right.
+The car changes lane only when there are no car in within 30m in the target lane.
+In the future, I will try a more sophisticated path planning algoriths by generating multiple paths and select the best one based on the following cost funcitions:
+- speed: penalize trajectories with low velocity.
+- collisions: penalize trajectories that causes accident.
+- Penalize trajectories that does not the middle of the lane.
+- Penalizes trajectories with reckless driving.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).